 History, tourist information, and nearby accommodation

-The Science Museum is not simply a museum; its an experience of how science works.
-Experience through interactive displays what its like to blast off into space or to soar high with the RAF Red Arrows.
+The Science Museum is not simply a museum; it is an experience of how science works.
+Experience through interactive displays what it is like to blast off into space or to soar high with the RAF Red Arrows.

 The Science Museum is just one of the famous South Kensington museums founded by Prince Albert in the aftermath of the 1851 Great Exhibition.
 Nearby is the Natural History Museum and the Victoria and Albert Museum (V&A).